aabaenar/odoo-install-script/README.md

     sudo chmod +x odoo-install-script.sh
     sudo ./odoo-install-script

-    # run script with parameters you need
+# Run script with parameters you need
 # (list of all parameters with default values can be found at odoo-installscript.sh)

     OE_USER="odoo"
     OE_HOME="/$OE_USER"